Two Republicans block Trump's Ex-Im Bank nominee Scott Garrett

 WASHINGTON — Two Republicans on the Senate Banking Committee helped to block President Donald Trump’s nominee to lead the Export-Import Bank in a critical vote Tuesday.

 Sens.
-Mike Rounds, R-S.D., and Tim Scott, R-S.C., joined all Democrats on the committee to oppose Scott Garrett, a critic of the Export-Import Bank who voted twice to eliminate it as a member of Congress.
+Mike Rounds of South Dakota and Tim Scott of South Carolina joined all Democrats on the committee to oppose Scott Garrett, a critic of the Export-Import Bank who voted twice to eliminate it as a member of Congress.

 “My message to the White House has been sometimes it’s the responsibility of the Senate to advise, but not to consent.
 And that’s what we tried to do in this case,” Rounds told NBC News after the vote, which stops the nomination from moving forward.